Thomas Murray

 MFA, Virginia Tech

-I come to the teaching of data communication and community engagement from an arts background.
-I am a practitioner of documentary theatre, where live actors voice non-fiction narratives sourced directly from interviews with real people.
-We dramatize qualitative research and data in a way that becomes compelling to an audience.
+Thomas Murray comes to the teaching of data communication and community engagement from an arts background.
+He is a practitioner of documentary theatre, where live actors voice non-fiction narratives sourced directly from historical artifacts and interviews with real people.
+He dramatizes qualitative research and data in a way that becomes compelling to an audience.

-As a teacher of performance, I’ve worked in all kinds of classrooms.
-I previously directed the Storycatchers Theatre ensemble for incarcerated youth at the Illinois Youth Center at Warrenville.
-During my graduate studies in applied theatre, I taught introductory coursework in performance to undergraduates majoring in electrical engineering, computer science, chemistry, and mathematics.
-The empathetic imagination required to inhabit a character’s story was a departure from their core curricula, but it was wonderful practice for public science communication!
+As a teacher of performance, Thomas works in all kinds of classrooms.
+He previously directed the Storycatchers Theatre ensemble for youth incarcerated at the Illinois Youth Center at Warrenville.
+During his graduate studies in applied theatre, he taught performance coursework to STEM undergraduates majoring in electrical engineering, computer science, chemistry, and mathematics.
+Thomas believes the empathetic imagination required to inhabit a character’s story is wonderful practice for public science communication.

-Here at Equitech Futures, I apply my practice of public dialogue toward building rich and interconnected communities of young innovators.
-We build the trust necessary to take these leaps together through narrative exercises and collaborative projects.
+Here at Equitech Futures, Thomas applies his practice of public dialogue toward building rich and interconnected communities of young innovators.
+They build the trust necessary to take these leaps together through narrative exercises and collaborative projects.

-Beyond Equitech Futures, I am a member of the Lincoln Center Theater Directors Lab and The Midwives Artistic Collective.
-I was the founding artistic director of Waltzing Mechanics, an ensemble for documentary performance, and the creator of EL Stories, a non-fiction performance series which ran for eight years at Chicago's Greenhouse Theater Center.
-I have been honored with fellowships from the National Academy of Sciences and Ping Chong + Company, an artistic apprenticeship with Steppenwolf Theatre Company, and an outstanding alumnus award from Ball State University.
-My original plays and interviews have been published in ArtsPraxis by New York University and Conversations in Community Change by Virginia Tech.
+Beyond Equitech Futures, Thomas is a member of the Lincoln Center Theater Directors Lab and The Midwives Artistic Collective.
+He is the founding artistic director of Waltzing Mechanics, an ensemble for documentary performance, and the creator of EL Stories, a non-fiction performance series which ran for eight years at the Greenhouse Theater Center in Chicago.
+He has been honored with fellowships from the National Academy of Sciences and Ping Chong + Company, an artistic apprenticeship with Steppenwolf Theatre Company, and an outstanding alumnus award from Ball State University.
+His original plays and interviews have been published in ArtsPraxis by New York University and Conversations in Community Change by Virginia Tech.